Updated: Aug 1

 Arrange the fruit wedges on the dough, pushing each wedge a little bit into the batter.
 Arrange in circles, starting with the perimeter of the pan.

-Bake for 35 minutes until cake is turn golden brown.
+Bake for 35 minutes until the cake turns golden brown.

-Serve with vanilla ice cream scoop, keep in the fridge up to 5 days.
+Serve with a vanilla ice cream scoop (optional), and store leftovers in the fridge for up to 5 days.

 Traditionally, we use fresh fruits for this cake, anything that is in season.
 When we moved to the US, I was surprised to learn that canned and frozen fruit are cheaper here than fresh ones.
 It’s completely the opposite in Israel (frozen fruit, in fact, are rarely available).
-You can use whatever available and economic - from fresh apricots, blueberries, cherries, apples, or pears, to frozen berries, drained tangerines or canned peaches.
+You can use whatever is available and economical - from fresh apricots, blueberries, cherries, apples, or pears to frozen berries, drained tangerines, or canned peaches.